fadhifatah/flutter-rnd/README.md

 ## Main Menu

 Display all available Research and Development menu as a button in scrollable [Wrap](https://api.flutter.dev/flutter/widgets/Wrap-class.html)-ed widget.
 This app use custom fonts: `Fragment Mono` and `Roboto Mono`.
 All menus may changed at further development.
-It is deep link integrated with `go_router` by host: `frnd.fadhifatah.dev`, supported scheme: `http` and `https`.
+It is deep link integrated by [`go_router`](https://pub.dev/packages/go_router) with a host: `frnd.fadhifatah.dev`, supported scheme: `http` and `https`.
 Contains route to other menu as well.

 <img src="assets/github/showcase.gif" width="360"/>